 Creating a migration file for the Copy Migration feature

-The EXPORT, MIGRATE, and IMPORT commands make the task of moving the data between Db2 subsystems simpler and more accurate and support all BMC AMI Copy formats (including cabinet copies).
+You can use the EXPORT, MIGRATE, and IMPORT commands to move data between Db2 subsystems simply and accurately.
+These commands support all BMC AMI Copy formats (including cabinet copies).

-The tables on the source and target systems do not need to have the same number of columns and column types, but their columns must be compatible.
+The tables on the source and target systems don't need to have the same number of columns and column types, but their columns must be compatible.
 The target table can have more columns and can assign default values if the table was created accordingly.

 The Copy Migration feature requires one of the following valid passwords: